UCF-CRCV/GAEA/README.md

 1) **`GAEA-1.6M: A Diverse Training Dataset:`** We propose GAEA-1.6M, a new dataset designed for training conversational image geolocalization models, incorporating diverse visual and contextual data.
 2) **`GAEA-Bench: Evaluating Conversational Geolocalization:`** To assess conversational capabilities in geolocalization, we introduce GAEA-Bench, a benchmark featuring various question-answer formats.
 3) **`GAEA: An Interactive Geolocalization Chatbot:`** We present GAEA, a conversational chatbot that extends beyond geolocalization to provide rich contextual insights about locations from images.
-4) **`Benchmarking Against State-of-the-Art LMMs:`** We quantitatively compare our model’s performance against 8 open-source and 3 proprietary LMMs, including GPT-4o and Gemini-2.0-Flash.
+4) **`Benchmarking Against State-of-the-Art LMMs:`** We quantitatively compare our model's performance against 8 open-source and 3 proprietary LMMs, including GPT-4o and Gemini-2.0-Flash.

 <hr />